 What is Honeycomb's BubbleUp?

 When there's a problem, which field has the clue?
-BubbleUp analyzes behind-the-scenes identifying the most likely fields with the keys to what's causing outlying behaviors.
+BubbleUp analyzes behind-the-scenes data, identifying the most likely fields with the keys to what's causing outlying behaviors.